-Sinkholes A depression in the earth's surface caused by dissolving of underlying limestone, salt, or gypsum.
+Sinkhole A depression in the earth's surface caused by dissolving of underlying bedrock.
 Drainage is provided through underground channels which may be enlarged by dissolution or the collapse of a cavern roof.

 Special Well Construction Areas (SWCA) An area designated by the Minnesota Department of Health where groundwater contamination is known to exist.
 In these areas well construction, repair, and sealing practices are more stringent than the minimum requirements specified by Minnesota Rules, Chapter 4725 (Well Code) in order to prevent human health exposure to harmful contaminants.